HomeESA by StateESA Letter New Hampshire

 Key Tenant Protections

-No extra feesLandlords cannot charge pet rent or deposits for an approved ESA.
+No extra feesLandlords can’t charge pet rent or deposits for an approved ESA.

-No discriminationAn ESA cannot be denied based on breed, size, or weight, and each request must be reviewed fairly.
+No discriminationAn ESA can’t be denied based on breed, size, or weight, and each request must be reviewed fairly.

-Medical privacyLandlords cannot ask for your diagnosis or medical records — only a valid letter from a licensed provider.
+Medical privacyLandlords can’t ask for your diagnosis or medical records — only a valid letter from a licensed provider.

 Landlord rights: Housing providers may verify the issuing licensed mental health professional’s license, expect standard property rules (noise, cleanliness, behavior) to be followed, and may deny or remove an animal that poses a documented direct threat or causes substantial property damage.